-To aid interpretation, the point-estimates for costs and effects for the alternative technologies may be plotted on a cost-effectiveness plane (Figure 5.1).
-The incremental effects are shown on the horizontal axis (i.e., the difference in effects between technology A and technology B).
-The incremental costs are shown on the vertical axis (i.e., difference in costs between the two technologies).
+To aid interpretation, the point-estimates for costs and effects for the alternative technologies may be plotted on a cost-effectiveness plane (Figure 7.1).
+The incremental effects are shown on the horizontal axis (that is, the

 The cost-effectiveness plane can be considered in four quadrants: Q1 to Q4.
-A point-estimate in Q2 indicates that the new technology, B, is less costly and more effective than the alternative, that is, it is said to dominate the alternative and would be the preferred option.
-Conversely, a point estimate in Q4 would indicate that the new technology is more costly and less effective than its alternative, that is, the alterative would be considered the dominant strategy.
+A point-estimate in Q2 indicates that the new technology (B) is less costly and more effective than the alternative - that is, it is said to dominate the alternative and would be the preferred option.
+Conversely, a point estimate in Q4 would indicate that the new technology is more costly and less effective than its alternative - that is, the alterative would be considered the dominant strategy.
 A point estimate in Q3 indicates that the new technology is less costly, but also less effective than the alternative.

 A decision as to which is the preferred strategy would depend on whether the lower cost would make the lower effectiveness acceptable.
 A point estimate in Q1 indicates that the new technology is more costly and more effective than the comparator.
-If a line is drawn connecting the pointestimates for two technologies, the slope of this line represents the ICER between those technologies.
-In this scenario, the decision on which technology is preferable would depend on how a decision maker is willing to pay for the additional benefits associated with the new technology.
-For the data in table 5.1, each of the technologies considered would have a point estimate in Q1 when plotted on a cost-effectiveness plane, that is, each
+If a line is drawn connecting the point estimates for two technologies, the slope of this line represents the ICER between those technologies.
+In this scenario, the decision on which technology is preferable would depend on how a decision-maker is willing to pay for the additional benefits associated with the new technology.

-- technology was estimated to be more costly and more effective when compared against a policy of 'no screening'. - Figure 5.1: Cost-effectiveness Plane
+For the data in table 7.1, each of the technologies considered would have a point estimate in Q1 when plotted on a cost-effectiveness plane - that is, each technology was estimated to be more costly and more effective when compared against a policy of 'no screening'.

+Figure 7.1: Cost-effectiveness plane

 Typically, when a series of technologies are being compared, an average cost effectiveness ratio (ACER) for each technology versus the alternative of usual care is calculated as a first step.
 The technologies may then be compared to one another by computing the ICERs of one alternative versus another.
 This estimates how much additional benefit is achieved for the additional cost incurred for each technology compared to the other.

-The information from Table 5.1 is further illustrated on an incremental cost-effectiveness plane in Figure 5.2.
+The information from Table 7.1 is further illustrated on an incremental costeffectiveness plane in Figure 7.2.
 The ICERs for FSIG and the two FIT strategies can be connected with a line of lower slope than a line connecting any other two scenarios (indicating a lower cost-effectiveness ratio) - this line is the cost-effectiveness efficiency frontier.